bcw222/chromium-website/site/user-experience/bookmarks/index.md

 The bookmarks bar is not visible by default, but is shown as part of the new tab page so that people who dislike the use of real estate can still easily access their bookmarks at the start of a navigational task.
-It can be permanently shown by user option, and toggled with Ctrl+B.
+It can be permanently shown by user option, and toggled with Ctrl+B. Note: This is case-sensitive.
+It needs Ctrl-Shift-B

 ## Basic UX Issues